palewire/django-internetarchive-storage/README.md

     )
 ```

 It can also be done with Django's in-memory ContentFile object.
+You should include the name keyword so that the Internet Archive knows what to call your file inside the item.

 ```python
 from django.core.files.base import ContentFile